 Having any kind of e-reader, even one on your phone (using the free Kindle app) means you can access an endless stream of literature at all times.
-As avid readers, we were certainly no stranger to piles of books in our suitcase prior to getting Kindles.
 Amazon Kindle Paperwhite or Oasis are both excellent and you can email yourself .mobi files, PDFs, plus buy off the Kindle store.

 While, ultimately, you just need your laptop to work remotely having a few portable tools can make your work life more comfortable.
-We highly recommend investing in a lightweight laptop stand , an ergonomic mouse, and a multi-device bluetooth keyboard to create a setup that you can pack up easily and save your back and wrists from strain which doesn’t take long to kick in without care.
+We highly recommend investing in a lightweight laptop stand , an ergonomic mouse, and a multi-device bluetooth keyboard to create a setup that you can pack up easily.

 Noise cancelling headphones come in very useful as a remote worker and digital nomad.
-If you’re trying to work on an aeroplane or in a busy cafe then being able to drown out the distractions is pretty essential.
+If you’re trying to drown out distractions it’s pretty essential.
 If you prefer in-ear buds then we highly recommend the Sony WF-1000XM3 True Wireless Earbuds and if you prefer over-ear then try the Bose QuietComfort 35 II.